Operation Clipper: Rain intervenes

 Intermittent showers were followed by a downpour on 21 November, turning the fields into mudbaths that rendered the tanks ineffective and vulnerable.
 The direct road to Würm was mined and an alternative side road was blocked by debris and could not be cleared until a bulldozer was used.
 The U.S. infantry attempted to advance but, without tanks, they were beaten back.
 When the British Crocodiles were able to advance and assault the defences, there was rapid progress, with defenders surrendering.
 The mud intervened again, however, bogging down the Crocodiles′ armoured trailers.
 Without their support, infantry attacks on Müllendorf failed, particularly as the German defences had been strengthened by the 15th Panzergrenadier Division.

 A flanking attack by the U.S. 405th Infantry Regiment toward Beeck on 22 November similarly bogged down against prepared defences.
 On the other side of the Wurm, British assaults were also beaten off by strengthened resistance.

-Operation ended
+Aftermath

 Despite the frustrations of 21–22 November, and the failure to capture the final objectives, the purpose of the operation had, in fact, now been achieved.
 The Geilenkirchen salient had been substantially removed and the U.S. XIII Corps now had room to manoeuvre.
 The 84th Infantry Division reverted to U.S. command and further attacks were abandoned on the 23rd.

 On 23 November, the Worcestershires were relieved by 5th Battalion of the Wiltshire Regiment, who had been holding the village of Birgden for the last 12 days.
 This was welcome for the Worcester men who had suffered continuous shelling in their forward positions in Tripsrath and Rischden.